26 min read

 Quick Start

-You can access all project files and documentation on Github and safe a bunch of time, for completeness I have documented the code here and added detailed instructions in the Github project.
+You can access all project files and documentation on Github and save a bunch of time.
+For completeness I have documented the code here and added detailed instructions in the Github project.

 Docker Compose Configuration for ELK Stack